TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     .. attribute:: maps

         A user updateable list of mappings.
-The list is ordered from first-searched to last-searched.
+The list is ordered kutoka first-searched to last-searched.
 It is the only stored state and can be modified to change which mappings are searched.
 The list should always contain at least one mapping.